owncloud/ocis-charts/deployments/development-install/README.md

 ### Development

-Note this chart is made for development, therefore both `demoUsers` and `basicAuthentication` is set to true.
+Note this chart is made for development, therefore both `demoUsers` is set to true.
 Using this chart in production is not recommended.